Cognitive Behavioral Therapy for Hypersomnia (CBT-H)

 It’s about navigating a condition that is rare, often misunderstood, and frequently minimized — by the media, by medical providers, and sometimes even by mental health professionals.
 Many people in this community have been told their symptoms are “just depression,” “normal sleepiness,” or a personal failing rather than a neurological condition.

-This group is designed to change that experience.
+CBT-H was developed to change that experience.

 -